rOY369/Docs/work/IoT/sustainable_software_architecture.md

 **Design Document 2 : Components and Responsibilities**

-- The responsibility of architecture is architectr
+- The responsibility of architecture is architecture of responsibilities.
 - 2 Directions
 	- Start with a first cut notion of components the system will need and identify allocate responsibilities to them.
 	- OR start with responsibilities from what the system needs to do and factor to find components.